rupa/j2/README.markdown

 * `j` supports tab completion.

-* if you opten prefer one of the non-default match type, use aliases:
+* if you often prefer one of the non-default match type, use aliases:
     * `alias jl='j -l'`
     * `alias jt='j -t recent'`
     * `alias jr='j -t rank'`